 Another option is a hop on hop off-bus by Transtur.
 For 5 CUC, you get dropped off and picked up at all the landmarks I’m mentioning in this post.
 I personally find that it doesn’t really make sense since that way you miss all the tiny moments and glances at Cuban life which to me are definitely Viñales’ strongest suits.

 Supposedly, there are almost 200 accommodations catering to visitors Viñales.
 Most of them are so-called cases particulares, private homes renting rooms to travellers.

-However, I’ve heard many stories of people who came to Viñales on the afternoon bus and had no reservation.
+However, I’ve heard many stories of people who came to Viñales on the afternoon bus and had no reservations.
 Then, they either had to go back all the way to Havana or just spend the night in the park.

 It’s impossible to generalize how these accommodations will be – since they are all different.
 I stayed at the guesthouse Casa Tito Crespo*.
-They have to rooms in a separate building and one room next to their bedroom.
+They have two rooms in a separate building and one room next to their bedroom.
 So even at the same casa, the standard was quite different.

 I had an okay room with an en-suite bathroom.
 As Tito’s wife Carito asked me if I wanted to eat dinner at the casa and I hesitated for a moment, she made me a really good price for the room with breakfast and dinner included.

 What can I say – I didn’t regret it.
 The food was excellent – there was a choice between lobster and pork chops and, of course, chicken.
 It came with sides of rice and salad and tostones which are fried plantains.
 Normally, the price varied between 8 to 12 CUC which is excellent for the amount and quality of the food.